gelatodigital/gelato-uniswap/README.md

 ### Step 2: Submit your Task to Gelato via your GelatoUserProxy

+In this example, the user wants to instruct Gelato to execute 3 trades in total on its behalf, each swapping 1 DAI to KNC after a certain time has passed.

-The script we will run submits our `Task` with a limit of three executions to Gelato, to limit the number of automatic trades we want to occur.
+The script we will run submits our `Task` to gelato.
+We are setting a limit of three executions to Gelato, to limit the number of automatic trades we want to occur.
+We could potentially also instruct gelato to submit inifinite tasks until the provider's ETH balance runs out.

 Spelled out this will mean:

 **For 3 times, every 2 minutes, trade 1 DAI for KNC on KyberNetwork**

 Due to the `Provider fee payment` of **10% in DAI** that is part of our `Task` this will translate into **3 trades of 0.9 DAI to KNC** each, with **0.1 DAI flowing to our Provider from each trade**.

-**The script will also `approve` your `GelatoUserProxy` for `3 DAI` from your UserWallet.
-Your `Proxy` needs access to any funds needed for your Task, so that it can execute it on your behalf**
+The script will also `approve` your `GelatoUserProxy` for `3 DAI` from your UserWallet.
+Your `Proxy` needs access to any funds needed for your Task, so that it can execute it on your behalf.
+This means that the DAI will remain in the Users Wallet until the condition os fulfilled and the User's proxy withdraws them out in order to trade on the Users behalf.

-**The script will keep on running listenting for events and printing information to the console as soon as an automatic trade was detected.**
+The script will keep on running listenting for events and printing information to the console as soon as an automatic trade was detected.

 If you want to, you can also import your `USER_PK` and `PROVIDER_PK` into your `Metamask` browser extension and watch your `USER` and `Provider` account balances for `DAI` and `KNC` change there.
 Remember, all of this is on Rinkeby.
 So if you use Metamask, you need to add these Custom Tokens to your GUI, to check out your balances there.